-Information received by DSL: Date: Time e completed: From whom: Any advice sought , if applicable Date: Time e completed: From: name/organisation: Advice received: Action taken with reasons recorded Date: Time e completed: By whom: (e.g. MARF completed, monitoring advice given to appropriate staff, Outcome Date: Time e completed: By whom: Parent/carer informed?
-Y Who has bee spoken to? 'n Date: Time: By whom: N Detail reason ı: , Is any additional detail held, if so where?
+Information received by DSL: Date: Tim e completed: From whom: Any advice sought , if applicable Date: Tim e completed: From: nar on: Advice received: Action taken with reasons recorded (e.g. MARF completed, Date: Tim e completed: By whom: : e.g. MARY completed, monitoring advice given to appropriate staff, 1 Outcome Date: Tim e completed: By whom: : Parent/carer informed?
+Y Who has bee spoken to? n Date: Time: By whom: N Detail reason : 1 Is any additional detail held, if so where? ·

-Prior safeguarding history No of previous records of concern: mstory Has the child been subject of Early Help assessment?
-Currently on CP Plan (CPP) / Child in Need Plan (CiN) Previously on CP Plan (CPP) / Child in Need Plan (CiN) Is child known to other agencies?
-Y/N Name of DSL: Signature:
+Prior safeguarding history No of previous records of concern: Has the child been subject of Early Help assessment?
+Currently on CP Plan (CPP) / Child in Need Plan (CiN) Previously on CP Plan (CPP) / Child Is child known to other agencies?
+Y / N Name of DSL: S Signat ure: